 graph LR upstream --> upload[manual upload] --> mysql --> site upstream --> importers --> mysql

 Over time, we began remixing data from more sources and noticed that our data scripts were insufficient to maintain a constantly growing catalog of datasets.

 ETL: Current solution

-We needed a better solution to build a large dataset catalog, which should be scalable and maintainable solution:
+We needed a better solution to build a large dataset catalog, which should be a scalable and maintainable solution:

-pythonand in `analytics environments such as Jupyter.
+pythonand in analytics environments like Jupyter.

 - It should be transparent.
 Anyone should be able to trace back how the data had been processed, from one of our charts all the way to the original data source.

 - Versioning of datasets.
 Git is great at keeping a history of versions, but it is unsuitable for large files.
 Data recipes (scripts) can live in Git, but data files should be on a dedicated disk.